aminoacid-01/beat-boxd/README.md

 - **Edit Comment Form**: Users can edit their own comments.
 JavaScript is used to make the edit button toggle the visibility of the edit form for better user experience.
 - **Moderation**: Site admins can approve comments before they appear in the dedicated comment section.

+### Future Features:

+- **User Profiles**: Allow users to have their own profiles to foster a sense of community.
+- **Album Pages**: Create dedicated album pages that display a list of all current reviews for each album.
+- **Filter Reviews**: Implement functionality to filter reviews by genre, artist, user, etc., to help users find specific reviews.
+- **Draft Reviews**: Allow users to save their reviews as a draft to finish later.

 ## AI Implementation

 Copilot was used for: